financer-exchange/financer-std/docs/red_black_tree.md

 ---
-description: ferum_std::red_black_tree
+description: financer_std::red_black_tree
 ---

-Ferum's implementation of a [Red Black Tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
+Financer's implementation of a [Red Black Tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
 A red black tree is a self balancing binary tree which performs rotations on tree manipulations to maintain a tree height of log(k), where k is the number of keys in the tree.
 Values with duplicate keys can be inserted into the tree; each value will stored in a linked list on each tree node.
 When a node no longer has any values, the node